mikehas/distance_map/README.md

 ============

-This one-page web application takes in a list of employees and a list of employers and calculates commute time between potential employers.
+This one-page web application takes in a list of employees and a list of employers and calculates commute time to potential employers.

 It is designed to be run from your local computer, requires a mapquest developer key, and properly formatted formatted files which can be uploaded